mattddean/integrate-github-api/README.md

 ### Get a shell in your Docker dev environment

-With the backend container "up", run:
+With the backend container "up", run the following in another shell:

 ```bash
 docker-compose exec backend bash